Natural resource sector radio system

 Radios

-The NRS radio system is "line of sight" communications.
+The radio system is "line of sight" communications.
 When the person of contact is behind a hill or in the next valley, the radio signal needs to be transferred through a repeater to contact.
 These repeaters are linked into the district systems and fire centres.
-Its works like a party line since anyone in the district can receive and return your call.
+These repeaters work like a party line, meaning that anyone in the district can receive and return your call.
 Call signs are used to connect with the correct person.
 Provincial repeaters are linked into natural resource districts and fire centre systems.

-Fire Repeaters, designed and built by radio operations personnel, are quick deploy units used to temporarily enhance radio communications for fire fighters in areas with poor coverage.
-Fire Repeaters can be linked into the NRS radio system, or when additional radio channels are required, to work as a stand-alone unit.
+Fire repeaters, designed and built by radio operations personnel, are quick-deploy units used to temporarily enhance radio communications for fire fighters in areas with poor coverage.
+Fire repeaters can be linked into the radio system, or when additional radio channels are required, to work as a stand-alone unit.

 • Radio repeater in an orange box: